Logo-jskums

 h.
 References

-Authors are responsible for the accuracy of the citations concerning the content of the respective references, which should be numbered sequentially in order of their appearance in the manuscript's text, and the numbers should be superscripted with no parentheses.
+Authors are responsible for the accuracy of the citations concerning the content of the respective references, which should be numbered sequentially in order of their appearance in the manuscript's text, and the numbers should be placed inside parentheses.
 The references should be listed in a separate section, under the References heading, following the manuscript's text, and be double-spaced.
 Unpublished observations or results and personal communications should be parenthesized in the text.

 The references should be within the past 5 years.